rlisbona/testrepo/README.md

 # testrepo
 testrepo
 # This is a testrepo for Randy Lisbona
+It will have homework and assignements related to MSDS 6306 Doing Data Science class

 # This is my data science profile, edited to reflect slightly lower self ratings after several weeks of this class